Frank Speck: Career

+Salvage anthropology

 Speck was unique among many anthropologists of his generation in choosing to study American Indians close to home, rather than people of more distant lands.
 The pressures of relocation, boarding schools, cultural assimilation, and economic marginalization had, however, caused many Native American people to lose traditional lands, material, and culture.
 Speck found that his work constituted, in effect, a "salvage operation" to try to capture ethnological material during a time of great stress for Indigenous people.
 He began his efforts among Native Americans in New England, and soon expanded to regions as far afield as Labrador and Ontario in Canada.

+Encouragement of segregation

+Frank Speck discussing Native Americans in Virginia.

+Speck expressed the view that Native Americans in Virginia could be "salvaged" by establishing firm restrictions against intermarriage with Black Americans, and wrote as such in The Ethnic Position of the Southeastern Algonkian (1924).
+Historian Arica L. Coleman writes that Speck endorsed racial segregation among Native Americans in Virginia, reinventing Native American social tradition upon xenophobia and ethnocentrism.
+She says he prioritized a racialist Native American identity over a cultural one, in contrast to Native American scholars.

+Speck asserted that the tribes had held aloof from African-Americans for a century.
+John Garland Pollard wrote that the Pamunkey frequently associated with African-Americans, which Coleman says challenges Speck's viewpoint.
+She goes on to write that Speck intentionally erased Afro-Indigenous peoples from Virginian history.

+Students

 Among his students at Penn, Speck nurtured a generation of prominent anthropologists, including: A. Irving Hallowell, Anthony F. C. Wallace, Arthur Huff Fauset, and Loren Eiseley, among many others.
 Speck also sponsored a few Native American students at Penn: his research assistant Gladys Tantaquidgeon and, for a brief time, Molly Spotted Elk.
 In 1924, Speck arranged to enroll Tantaquidgeon in Penn's College Courses for Teachers.
 Over time, their positions evolved from teacher/student to intellectual colleagues, and he encouraged her to take charge of independent research projects among Delaware, Wampanoag, and Mohegan peoples.
 Margaret Bruchac has examined the academic relationship between Frank Speck and Gladys Tantaquidgeon in her book called Savage Kin.